Three Simple Steps to Identify Your Optimum Google Ad Budget

 Step One: What Are Your Goals for Leads or Revenue?

-If the goal to grow leads is much larger from current results, the amount to spend in Google Adwords to achieve that target is equally significant.
+If the goal to grow leads is much larger than current results, the amount to spend in Google Ads to achieve that target is equally significant.
 As you will see in just a moment, after someone goes through the process, they are often surprised at how much they have to spend to achieve the goal.

 Let me walk you through a real example.

 We have business-to-consumer (B-to-C) customer that provides mosquito control services.
 They indicated that they wanted to acquire 50 new customers per month over what they had done the prior year.